DeveloperZo/InfinityQube/Assets/Docs/Project Doc/4_LevelDesign.md

 ### Wave Completion Conditions
 Waves complete when:

-- **All Capturable Cubes Processed**: All Unit, Prime, and Recursion cubes have been either captured or have escaped.
+- **All Capturable Cubes Processed**: All Unit, Matrix, and Recursion cubes have been either captured or have escaped.
 The wave ends when no capturable cubes remain active
 - **Escape Limit Exceeded**: If a wave has an escape limit configured, exceeding that limit immediately fails the wave
 - **Player Death**: If the player is killed by an Infinity cube, the wave fails immediately